NeuroVoices: Marcus Yountz, on the Promise and Phase 2 Data of Orexin Agent Alixorexton

 Fatigue is distinct from sleepiness.
 Sleepiness is that physiological drive to fall asleep—you feel your eyes closing, you drift off.
 Fatigue is a broader sense of exhaustion, both physical and mental.
 Patients often describe it as being drained even if they’ve been able to stay awake.
 More than half of people with narcolepsy report significant fatigue, and it can be just as debilitating as the sleepiness itself.

-In Vibrance-1, we used the PROMIS Fatigue scale, which is validated across many disease states, as well as the Patient Global Impression of fatigue severity.
-On both measures, across all dose groups, we saw clinically meaningful improvements that were statistically significant.
+In Vibrance-1, we used the PROMIS Fatigue Scale, which is validated across many disease states, as well as the Patient Global Impression of Fatigue Severity.
+On both measures, across all dose groups, we saw clinically meaningful, statistically significant improvements.
 Moving the needle on fatigue is hard in trials, so seeing that consistent effect gave us a lot of confidence.

 Cognition was another area we explored.
 Patients often describe “brain fog”—trouble focusing, memory lapses, difficulty finding words.
-We used the British Columbia Cognitive Complaints Inventory (BC-CCI) and also asked patients directly how they perceived their cognition.
+We used the British Columbia Cognitive Complaints Inventory and asked patients directly how they perceived their cognition.
 On both measures, we saw improvements that were not only statistically significant but also clinically meaningful.
-Importantly, the two measures complemented each other: what patients reported lined up with what the structured inventory showed.
+Importantly, the 2 measures complemented each other: What patients reported lined up with what the structured inventory showed.
 That alignment strengthens the finding.

 How do these exploratory outcomes inform the bigger picture for patients?